**Special note, due to the previous leak of classified information through Discord. Here is our thought:

-Description: The Discord app (https://discordapp.com/) is free, and the only cross-platform voice and text chat app of its kind, designed specifically for gamers.
-It was created to replace other, voice-over internet protocol (VoIP) services by offering features that gamers love, particularly those obsessed with massively multiplayer online games (MMO’s or MMOG’s).
+Description: The Discord App is free, and serves as the only cross-platform voice and text chat app of its kind, designed specifically for gamers.
+It was created to replace other video and voice chat apps by offering features that gamers love, particularly those playing massively multiplayer online games (MMO’s).

-It allows users to create and join servers, channels, or chatrooms to interact with select groups of people based on something they have in common forming a sort of “tribe.”
-Users can also send direct messages to other users so conversations are kept private.
-Some outside the gaming community are finding this app useful and have started using it to replace Skype or Facebook Messenger.
-It can be used on either desktops or phones.
+Discord allows users to create and join servers, channels, and chatrooms to interact with select groups of people based on something they have in common.
+Users can send direct messages to each other, which means conversations can be kept private.
+People and even businesses outside of the gaming community are finding this app useful and have started using it to replace apps like Zoom or Slack.

 - In order to view content that is NSFW (not safe for work), users must confirm that they are 18 or older.